MdRaihanSobhan/CSE-208---Data-Structures-and-Algorithms-2/README.md

 - Week-11-12 | Quiz
 - Week-13-14 | Offline 8 | [Branch and Bound Algorithm](/9.%20Branch%20and%20Bound%20Algo/)

-## CAUTION!!!
-This repository contains all my submissions for the course CSE 208 , DSA II.
-As these are direct submissions on moodle, the solutions may not be 100% correct or complete in some cases, specially for the onlines.
+## Disclaimer

+This repository is an archive of the author's solutions to course assignments.
+These solutions are provided as-is and are not guaranteed to be error-free or comprehensive.
+The author accepts no responsibility for any issues or damage resulting from the use of these solutions.
+They are intended for reference only, and copying them for academic purposes is strongly discouraged.
+The author is not liable for any consequences arising from academic dishonesty.